-This last year has seen rampant cuts to legal aid – funding to Legal Aid, the Aboriginal Legal Service and community legal centres being reduced by millions of dollars.
+This last year has seen rampant cuts to legal aid.
+Funding to Legal Aid, the Aboriginal Legal Service and community legal centres being reduced by millions of dollars.
+These Legal Aid cuts are hurting those who most need it.

 Legal Aid won’t fund long or costly trials

 Legal Aid will not be funding expensive or lengthy criminal trials that are listed from April 2015.
 This is because the current government cut $6.5 million from the Expensive Commonwealth Criminal Cases Fund (ECCCF).
-The $2.7 Million allocated for the 2014/2015 financial year has already been exhausted.
+The $2.7 Million allocated for the 2014/2015 financial year has already run out.

 The President of the Bar Association, Ms Jane Needham SC released in a press statement vehement opposition to cuts: “Of particular concern under current circumstances is the capacity of state courts to conduct complex trials such as people smuggling, drug cases, social security frauds and terrorism cases.
 Without an immediate injection of Commonwealth funding for legal aid, that would have to be in doubt”